 I believe not.
-This segment is every bit smart, innovative & hardworking as any other.
-They have business ideas & capability.
+This segment is every bit smart, innovative and hardworking as any other.
+They have business ideas and capability.
 But what they lack is the means to execute.
 They are not financially empowered.
 India has among the lowest household debt to GDP ratios.
 Only about 10 percent of the businesses have access to formal finance.
-And this is why this their growth potential remains unfulfilled.
+And this is why their growth potential remains unfulfilled.
 This is why their aspirations have not been met.

 Let’s talk about the socio-economic segment a bit more.
-Let’s call it middle India, or India2.
+Let’s call it the ‘Middle India’, or India2.
 What do they do?
 They are small business owners.
 They are self-employed non-professionals.
 How much do they earn?
-Probably somewhere between Rs 0.2-1.0 mn.
-And are their borrowing needs catered to the banking system?
+Probably somewhere between INR 0.2-1.0 mn.
+And are their borrowing needs catered by the banking system?
 No.

 That last bit is important.
-What are they likely to do in time of financial stress?
+What are they likely to do in the time of financial stress?
 They usually borrow from their friends and family.
-They might even reach out to private financier or money lenders.
+They might even reach out to a private financier or a money lender.
 They might prefer selling an asset – some jewellery or a property.
 They would rather cut expenses or work extra hours.
 But it is highly unlikely that their first step in a short to the medium term financial crisis would be to take a bank loan.

 And why is that the case?
 Is it that this segment would rather be at the edge of the formal economy?
 Or is it possible that the banking system has fallen short in some respect?
 I, for one, feel so.
-Traditional banks are characterised by their slow service, tedious processes and lack of flexibility.
-Their products are services are geared to serve those probably earn a little more.
-Those whose incomes are easily assessed, whose income streams are more steady.
+Traditional banks are characterized by their slow service, tedious processes and lack of flexibility.
+Their products and services are geared to serve those who probably earn a little more.
+Those whose incomes are easily assessed, whose income streams are steadier.
 Banks are simply not oriented to serve this India2.

 And this is where NBFCs have stepped in.
-They have done away with the procedures, the inefficient processes, the distant & transactional approach.
-They have led to a strong push to bring financial services & products to the people living outside the tier-1 cities.
+They have done away with the procedures, the inefficient processes and the distant & transactional approach.
+They have given a strong push to bring financial services & products to the people living outside the tier-1 cities.
 This push is being enabled by technology and is being championed by the investors and entrepreneurs alike.

-Its only when we have achieved that per capita GDP commensurate with more developed economies that we would have done justice to the huge potential in this market, and unlocked the nation’s full potential.
+It’s only when we have achieved that per capita GDP commensurate with more developed economies that we would have done justice to the huge potential of this market, and unlocked the nation’s full potential.

 Views expressed in this article are of Amit Saxena, MD & CEO, Unimoni India.